-This translation-based approach has been implemented for co-verification of software designs in Executable UML (xUML) [20] and hardware designs in Verilog [24].
-The implementation integrates two translation-based model checkers: FormalCheck [18] and ObjectCheck [28], both of which are based on the COSPAN model checker [12].
+This translation-based approach has been implemented for co-verification of software designs in Executable UML (xUML) (Mellor and Balcer, 2002) and hardware designs in Verilog (Thomas and Moorby, 1991).
+The implementation integrates two translation-based model checkers: FormalCheck (Kurshan, 1998) and ObjectCheck (Xie et al., 2002), both of which are based on the COSPAN model checker (Hardin et al., 1996).
 FormalCheck is a commercial tool for hardware verification.
 ObjectCheck was developed in our previous work for verification of executable software designs in xUML. xUML has an asynchronous interleaving message-passing semantics.
-In xUML, a system consists of object instances which interact via asynchronous messagepassing.
+In xUML, a system consists of object instances which interact via asynchronous message-passing.
 A system execution is an interleaving of state transitions of these object instances, i.e., at any moment only one object instance progresses.